sgutierrez8c54/codeserv/Managing-a-Smartphone-Robot-Controller.md

 **Important Note:** If you update your Robot Controller, then you should also update your Driver Station software to the same version number.

+**Important Note:** if you are an Android Studio user, then you cannot use the Google Play Store to update your Robot Controller app.
+Instead, by updating to the newest version of the FTC Android Studio project folder, you will update the Robot Controller app when you build the project and install it on your smartphone.
+For the Skystone season, you can download the newest version of the project folder [here](https://github.com/FIRST-Tech-Challenge/SkyStone).

 | Updating the Robot Controller App (Using Google Play)|
 | ---- |
 | 1.
 Connect your Android phone to the wireless network that has access to the Internet.|